 Important clarification:

-IRS Code 971: IRS Sent You a Notice
+IRS Code 971: Miscellaneous Transaction (Often Shows as a Notice Issued)

 What this code tells you: